 If there are any technical difficulties during the interview, your VMware interviewer will be provided with your telephone number as an alternative method of contacting you.

 Just as you would for an in-person interview, we encourage all candidates to prepare for their virtual interview as well.
 One advantage of practicing for a video interview is you can watch the instant video reply in Zoom by recording your video meeting.
 Use this feature to practice answering interview questions.
 Then, watch the recording to playback your answers and assess your body language on camera.

 We all use different forms of body language to communicate, such as our hands or facial expressions.
 Taking time to practice how these non-verbal communication methods show up on camera can help prepare you for the nuances of a video conversation.
 You might even consider sharing the recording with a trusted peer who can give you tips and feedback on your interview answers and presentation.

-If you are looking for information that may help you get to know VMware better, be sure to review the content provided on the VMshowcase site and the VMware Careers Site.
+If you are looking for information that may help you get to know VMware better, be sure to review the content provided on the VMware Careers Site.
 You will find lots of information on our culture, products, news, and interview advice.

 3. Use Screenshare

 Share what makes you great!
 During an in-person interview, it might feel awkward to whip out a PowerPoint presentation.
 But when everyone is already on their computer, it is very natural.
 Using the screen share feature to showcase a presentation, portfolio, lines of code, or previous project is a beneficial way to show and tell about your skills, experience, and strengths.